CIS 0800

 3 Credit Hours

-Relational database management course using a Windows platform including database design, database creation, database maintenance, form creation, report creation, query creation, and macro creation.
+Relational database management course including database design, database creation, database maintenance, form creation, report creation, query creation, and macro creation.
 Provides instruction in application development and programming using a representative database management package.
 (3 lecture hours)

 CIS 1240